 To keep skills up-to-date and relevant, managers should have access to continuous development programs, such as workforce education, that they can leverage alongside ongoing training.
 If your organization has an existing mentorship or sponsorship program available, consider creating specific groups for employees in leadership.

-Assess current development status of managers
+Assess current manager development status

 Managers work with their direct reports to drive development by having regular evaluations and setting goals for the employee to work towards.
 This should also be true for the managers themselves.